Herbalist Token Price Hits $0.0000 on Top Exchanges (HERB)

-Herbalist Token (CURRENCY:HERB) traded 19.8% higher against the U.S. dollar during the twenty-four hour period ending at 12:00 PM Eastern on February 12th.
+Herbalist Token (CURRENCY:HERB) traded 32% lower against the U.S. dollar during the twenty-four hour period ending at 23:00 PM Eastern on February 18th.
 One Herbalist Token token can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Herbalist Token has a total market cap of $73,329.01 and $140.00 worth of Herbalist Token was traded on exchanges in the last day.
-Over the last seven days, Herbalist Token has traded 22.4% higher against the U.S. dollar.
+Herbalist Token has a total market cap of $81,378.32 and $302.00 worth of Herbalist Token was traded on exchanges in the last day.
+Over the last seven days, Herbalist Token has traded 4.4% higher against the U.S. dollar.

 Here is how other cryptocurrencies have performed over the last day: